Kevin Koe beats Reid Carruthers to capture first Astec Safety Challenge | TSN

 Next up for the defending provincial champs will be the Canadian Open in Red Deer, the last Grand Slam event until the Players' Championship in April.

-Over three Grand Slams event in 2023-24, Team Koe has yet top make the playoffs and hold an overall record of 5-7.
+Over three Grand Slam events in 2023-24, Team Koe has yet top make the playoffs and hold an overall record of 5-7.